 3. Refinish Cabinets

-Refinishing kitchen and bathroom cabinets is a cost-effective alternative to replacing them entirely.
-Instead of investing in brand new cabinets, consider refinishing the existing ones with a fresh coat of paint or stain.
-This can instantly update the look of your kitchen or bathroom, giving it a modern and updated feel.
-Don't forget to replace the hardware with new knobs and handles for a more cohesive look.
+Refinishing kitchen and bathroom cabinets is a cost‑effective alternative to replacing them entirely.
+Instead of investing in brand‑new cabinets, consider refinishing the existing ones with a fresh coat of paint or stain.
+This can instantly update the look of your kitchen or bathroom, giving it a modern feel.
+Don't forget to replace the hardware with new cabinet knobs and handles for a more cohesive look.

 4. Add Crown Molding

 Crown molding is a simple yet elegant way to add a touch of sophistication to any room.
 It can instantly elevate the style of your home, creating a polished and finished look.
-Crown molding can be installed in a DIY project with the right tools and some patience or by hiring a professional.
-Choose a style that complements your home's architecture and decor, and don't forget to paint or stain it to match your existing trim.
+Crown molding can be installed as a DIY project with the right tools and some patience, or by hiring a professional.
+Choose a style that complements your home's architecture and décor, and don't forget to paint or stain it to match your existing trim.

 5. Upgrade Window Treatments

 Upgrading your window treatments can make a significant difference in the overall appearance and functionality of your home.
-Consider replacing outdated curtains or blinds with modern and energy-efficient options like cellular shades or plantation shutters.
-These options can help control light, privacy, and reduce energy costs.
-Choose colors and fabrics that complement your decor and style, and don't forget to measure your windows accurately before making a purchase.
+Consider replacing outdated curtains or blinds with modern, energy‑efficient options like cellular shades or plantation shutters.
+These options help control light, privacy, and reduce energy costs.
+Choose colors and fabrics that complement your décor and style, and be sure to measure your windows accurately before purchasing.

 6. Install a Programmable Thermostat